 If you have an older cat, skin infections can be due to poor cleaning habits.
 If your cat is arthritic or overweight, she might not be able to reach some parts of her body.
 If she can’t clean her rear end, that will explain why your cat smells like poop!

 Longhaired cats are prone to matting and skin infections, and you may have to start giving your kitty a bath.
 Some owners even take their cat for a trim, especially during hot summers!
+Check out this great guide to find out how to bathe your kitty.

 My Cat’s Breath Smells